anushka141/ML-Preprocessor-CLI/README.md

-# ML Preprocessor CLI
+# :zap: ML Preprocessor CLI

-The CLI made to preprocess the database and save your **time**
+The CLI made to preprocess the database and save your **time**:clock1:

 ## Gist